kbase/sample_service_validator_config/docs/build-and-deploy.md

 In addition `metadata_validation.tsv` is generated but does not appear to be used.

-Until those services are updated to use the new config distribution scheme (described below), they are also left in their "legacy" location.
-The legacy locations are require that the developer generate the files locally and commit them with their changes.
+Until those services are updated to use the new config distribution scheme (described below), they will also be left in their "legacy" location in the root of the rpo.
+The legacy locations require that the developer generate the files locally and then commit them.
+This is because the Sample Service and Sample Uploader fetch these files directly from the master branch at GitHub.

-The second set are composed of JSON files, one of which is in JSON-Schema format.
+The second set of generated config files are in JSON format.

 - `schemas.json` - field definitions provided as an array of JSON-Schema specs, one per field
 - `groups.json` - field grouping and ordering, covering all fields defined in `schemas.json`.

-These files are utilized by user interfaces, including the Sample Landing Page, Sample Set Landing Page, and the Sample Set Viewer.
+These files are utilized by user interfaces, including the Sample Landing Page, Sample Set Landing Page, and the Narrative Sample Set Viewer.

 ## Prerequisites